 Keep A Watchful Eye!

-For many visitors, the park is a place for a quiet stroll or a moment of reflection, but beneath the surface of Ashland Creek, one of nature’s most incredible journeys is unfolding.
+For many visitors, the park is a place for a quiet stroll or a moment of reflection, but beneath the surface of Ashland Creek, one of nature’s most incredible odysseys is unfolding.
 While the Rogue River’s steelhead begin their journey from the ocean in the summer, they often "hold up" for months, waiting for the winter rains to signal the final leg of their migration.

 When those rains arrive, these resilient fish push into our local tributaries to complete their life cycle.
 It is an overlooked wonder that happens right in our backyard—a chance to witness the ancient ritual of the spawn in the heart of our community.